 Species: gambianus and emini

-You may not think that a rat is worthy of its very own San Diego Zoo animal fact page, but the African giant pouched rat is no ordinary rodent!
-These animals are intelligent, energetic, friendly, and pretty cute…if you squint one eye.
+You may not think that a rat is worthy of its very own San Diego Zoo fact page, but the African giant pouched rat is no ordinary rodent!
+These rats are intelligent, energetic, friendly, and pretty cute…if you squint one eye.
 And they have a nose that knows.

-About the size of a small domestic cat, these agile rodents have been trained to detect landmines and buried explosives leftover from wars.
-They have worked in seven countries, including Cambodia, Angola, and Mozambique securing areas so local people can live safely.
-Another humanitarian task the rats are trained for is detecting tuberculosis (TB) in samples collected in hospitals.
+About the size of a small domestic cat, these agile rodents have been taught to detect landmines and buried explosives left over from wars.
+They have worked in seven countries, including Cambodia, Angola, and Mozambique, securing areas so local people can live safely.
+Another humanitarian task the rats are taught to do is detecting tuberculosis (TB) in samples collected in hospitals.
 TB is one of the world’s deadliest infectious diseases, and the detection rats hasten discovery of the disease for a fraction of the cost.

-There are two species of African giant pouched rat.
-Cricetomys emini and C. gambianus.
-The latter is the working species used in landmine and TB detection, and the type that will be joining the San Diego Zoo’s new Sanford Children’s Zoo, opening in 2021.
+There are two species of African giant pouched rat: Cricetomys emini and C. gambianus.
+The latter is used in landmine and TB detection, and the type that will be joining the San Diego Zoo’s new Sanford Children’s Zoo, opening in 2021.

-Giant Backstory Twenty years ago, a Belgium fellow named Bart Weetjens founded the nonprofit organization APOPO, which harnesses the highly attuned sense of smell in the African giant pouched rat to make the world a better place.
-As a teenager, Bart had trained his own pet rats to find hidden objects for treats, and as an adult he wondered if rats could be trained to find hidden explosives.
+Giant backstory: Twenty years ago, a Belgium fellow named Bart Weetjens founded the nonprofit organization APOPO, which harnesses the highly attuned sense of smell in the African giant pouched rat to make the world a better place.
+As a teenager, Bart had taught his own pet rats to find hidden objects for treats; and as an adult, he wondered if rats could learn to find hidden explosives.
 After receiving a grant from the Belgium government, the APOPO project was born, and later expanded to include TB detection.
 His raring rodents became known as Hero Rats.
 According to their website, these rodents have helped clear over 106,000 landmines and identified over 12,000 TB-positive patients in Tanzania and Mozambique (a TB detection facility is being built in Ethiopia).

-Working Rats One huge advantage to using African giant pouched rats for landmine detection is the speed at which they efficiently find actual explosives and ignore other debris like coins, nuts and bolts, and other scrap metal.
-One highly trained rat can check 2,200 square feet (200 square meters)—about the size of a tennis court—in about 20 minutes.
-It would take a technician with a minesweeper up to 4 days to clear the same amount of space.
+Working rats.
+One huge advantage to using African giant pouched rats for landmine detection is the speed at which they efficiently find actual explosives and ignore other debris like coins, nuts and bolts, and other scrap metal.
+One rat can check 2,200 square feet (200 square meters)—about the size of a tennis court—in about 20 minutes.
+It would take a technician with a minesweeper up to four days to clear the same amount of space.

-Additionally, the rats are indigenous to sub-Saharan Africa so they are well-adapted to the heat and resistant to many tropical diseases.
-The rats are widely available and easy to procure, though not all will succeed at the rigorous training program.
+Additionally, the rats are indigenous to sub-Saharan Africa, so they are well-adapted to heat and resistant to many tropical diseases.
+The rats are widely available and easy to procure, though not all will succeed at the program.
 Weighing 2 to 3 pounds (1 to 1.4 kilograms) on average, the pouched rats are easy to transport, and they are light enough to not trigger the random explosives in field sites (a landmine requires at least 11 pounds (5 kilograms) of pressure to be activated).
-Long lived for a rodent, their 6- to 8-year lifespan makes training a worthwhile investment.
-They are food motivated, and willing to work with just about any handler for a proper reward.
+Long lived for a rodent, their six- to eight-year lifespan makes teaching them a worthwhile investment.
+They are food motivated, and willing to work for a proper reward.

-Works for Peanuts…and Bananas Convincing a 3-pound rat to do your landmine detection bidding and do it correctly takes a bit of patience.
-The APOPO website explains the procedure: When the pouched rats are weaned, at around four weeks of age, they begin to socialize the animals to get them used to being handled and exposed to a variety of sights and sounds.
+Works for peanuts…and bananas.
+Teaching a three-pound rat to detect landmines and do it correctly takes a bit of patience.
+The APOPO website explains the procedure: When the pouched rats are weaned, at around four weeks of age, they begin to socialize the rats to get them used to being near people and exposed to a variety of sights and sounds.

-Positive reinforcement is used and soon the rats learn to associate the sound of the clicker with a food reward (banana or a banana-peanut paste is there favorite).
-Training sessions last about 30 minutes five days a week (they get weekends off to relax).
-They are trained to indicate which hole in a line contains TNT (an explosive) by nosing it for five seconds.
+Positive reinforcement is used, and soon the rats learn to associate the sound of the clicker with a food reward (banana or a banana-peanut paste is their favorite).
+Sessions last about 30 minutes, 5 days a week (they get weekends off to relax).
+They learn to indicate which hole in a line contains TNT (an explosive) by nosing it for five seconds.

-After “odor imprint” the work gets more difficult and they’re exposed to various scents before progressing to sandbox training, where the target scent is buried and the rat must walk in “lanes” up and down systematically to scout the entire area.
-Finally, the rat is trained to wear a harness and practice outdoors on a lead, finding inactive mines under the soil.
-At the end of the training, they are given a two-day final exam: they must find all the mines in an of 480 square yards (400 square meters) randomly spiked with inactive mines.
-Even the handlers do not know where the mines are located.
-The rats must score 100-percent on the test to become certified landmine-sniffing rats.
-When the professional rat is working an area, it scratches at the ground when an explosive is detected, the handlers mark the spot, and the landmine is safely removed later.
+After “odor imprint,” the work gets more difficult.
+They are exposed to various scents before progressing to a sandbox, where the target scent is buried and the rat must walk in “lanes,” up and down systematically, to scout the entire area.
+Finally, the rat is taught to practice outdoors on a lead, finding inactive mines under the soil.
+At the end of the program, they are given a 2-day final exam: they must find all the mines in an area of 480 square yards (400 square meters) randomly spiked with inactive mines.
+The rats must score 100 percent on the test to become certified landmine-sniffing rats.
+When the professional rat is working an area, it scratches at the ground when an explosive is detected; their caretakers mark the spot, and the landmine is safely removed later.

 HABITAT AND DIET

-Widespread Wanderers Both species of African giant pouched rat share forests and thickets throughout the continent.
-Cricetomys emini inhabits Sierra Leone to Lake Tanganyika; and C. gambianus live from Senegal to central Sudan and south to South Africa.
-The latter species is trained to work as detection animals.
+Widespread wanderers.
+Both species of African giant pouched rat share forests and thickets throughout the continent.
+Cricetomys emini inhabits Sierra Leone to Lake Tanganyika; and C. gambianus lives from Senegal to central Sudan and south to South Africa.
+The latter species is taught to detect landmines and TB.

-What’s for Supper?
+What’s for supper?
 African giant pouched rats are omnivores, feasting on vegetables, insects, crabs, snails, and other tasty prey.
-But a favorite culinary treat are palm fruits and palm kernels.
+But favorite culinary treats are palm fruits and palm kernels.
 They use their handy cheek pouches to carry food and bedding material back to the burrow.
 Less appetizing is their penchant for coprophagy (eating feces) in times of food shortage.

 In Zimbabwe, much simpler burrows have been reported, consisting of a straight tunnel about 5 feet (1.5 meters) long leading to a nesting chamber at the end.
 They stow food in the burrow, as well as nonedible items like coins and bits of cloth.

-Common Senses This rodent relies on a keen sense of smell and acute hearing to make up for their relatively poor eyesight.
-Some say they are solitary animals, while others say they live in communities of 20 or so rats, making communication more important.
+Common senses.
+This rodent relies on a keen sense of smell and acute hearing to make up for their relatively poor eyesight.
+Some say they are solitary, while others say they live in communities of 20 or so rats, making communication more important.

-Watch Out/Let Me Pet You Though these giant pouched rats are timid, they soon become tame in captivity and make interesting companions.
-Paradoxically, humans are likely their biggest predator, as the animals are in great demand as a food source in some areas.
-In some West African towns Cricetomys has become a “sewer rat” and killed along with Rattus by rat catchers, while C. gambianus is classified as rare in South Africa.
+Watch out/let me pet you.
+Though these giant pouched rats are timid, they soon become comfortable in human care and make interesting companions.
+Paradoxically, humans are likely their biggest predator, as the rats are in great demand as a food source in some areas.
+In some West African towns, Cricetomys has become a “sewer rat” and has been killed along with Rattus by rat catchers, while C. gambianus is classified as rare in South Africa.